UK government sets aside £1.7bn to support Bulb customers

 Since the beginning of September, 22 energy suppliers have failed following a spike in gas prices.

-Labour MP Alex Sobel warned in the Commons: "We're moving back to an oligopoly of energy companies who are increasing their profits whilst the supplier of last resort is socialising losses.
+Labour MP Alex Sobel said: "We're moving back to an oligopoly of energy companies who are increasing their profits whilst the supplier of last resort is socialising losses.

-"What's [Mr Kwarteng] going to do to fix the broken energy market?"

 "What's happened is there's been a huge mismatch between the wholesale price and the retail price cap, and the retail price cap is there to protect consumers."